 We recommend considering facility-specific information, such as drainage patterns, the number of containers present inside the secondary containment structure, and historical precipitation data (available online from the National Oceanic and Atmospheric Administration’s Precipitation Frequency Data Server).

 Need help?
-Geoff Pope, PE, our National SPCC Lead is ready to answer your questions.
+Our SPCC experst are ready to answer your questions.

 Posted in Insights/Innovation.